 The Bulkley Valley Folk Music Society is a nourishing body for the musical soul of the Bulkley Valley in northwestern British Columbia.
 We are a thriving community of creative and talented musicians and appreciators.
-We are all ages, shapes and genres.
+We are all ages, shapes and genders.
 We host 2 Guitar Camps each year – one for adults and one for youth – that draw teachers and students from across North America.

 We host a music festival every summer for 30+ inspiring acts and 3,000+ attendees who travel from across the north as well as the globe.
 The BVFMS is located in Smithers BC, the heart of the Bulkley Valley, approximately half way between the major centers of Prince George and Prince Rupert.
 We are proud to offer several programs that support musicianship in the valley.

 Vice President: Amy Stokes